NYSDEC Oversight

 Former Paragon Terminal Bulkhead

 E&E observed conditions along the upper, middle, and lower bulkheads, within the containment areas, and in Newtown Creek in the vicinity of the bulkhead.
-No sheens or sediment plumes were observed.
+No sheens or sediment plumes were observed in any of the containment areas, but large areas of organic sheen mixed with garbage are located throughout Newtown Creek.

 Meeker Avenue Bulkhead

 E&E observed the conditions of Newtown Creek at the end of Meeker Avenue in the vicinity of the ExxonMobil Off-site outfall and adjacent storm outfalls.
 Storm outfall D was observed to not be discharging water.
-No sheens or sediment plumes were observed in the vicinity or within visible distance upstream or downstream of the outfalls.
-This observation took place about 1 hours after the 6:47 AM 3.3’ AMSL high tide.
+Large areas of organic sheen mixed with garbage were observed in Newtown Creek within visible distance upstream and downstream of the outfalls.
+This observation took place about 1.5 hours before the 9:19 AM 4.4’ AMSL high tide.